 Feeling responsible to make a difference, I became an avid fair trade advocate.
 For my work in the movement, Fairtrade International named me one of the Top 10 Biggest Fair Trade Advocates in the World and #1 in the U.S. I even gave a TEDx talk on fair trade while a student at SUNY Geneseo.

 Upon some research for a business class, I was disappointed to learn that 2/3 of the world’s cacao is grown at five degree north of the equator in West African communities with extreme poverty and child labor.
 I was, however, equally inspired by this devastating news.
-As an aspiring social entrepreneur, chocolate enthusiast, and health-conscious consumer, it all
+As an aspiring social entrepreneur, chocolate enthusiast, and health-conscious consumer, it all started coming together.

 I truly believed the chocolate, candy, and snacking industry could do better.
 I was determined to create a product that would not only taste delicious, but that also supports farmers and has health benefits.
 So, we took high quality, ethically sourced ingredients, created adorable cube-shaped pieces, and packed them into a convenient pouch.
 And Five North Chocolate was born.